andrewacashner/hearingfaithms/chapters/chapter-2.md

 tonal harmonic language, a running bass part in the accompaniment, and a single affective manner throughout.

+(insert float 'music 'Carrion-Si_los_sentidos)

 The dialogue and rivalry of the poetic text happens now not through polychoral effects but through motivic exchanges between voice and accompaniment.
 Instead of metrical contrasts from one section to the next, Carrión creates rhythmic contrasts between simultaneous voices.
 Carrión dramatizes *queja* (m.
 4) with a metrical disagreement between the two voices (normal ternary motion versus the voice's sesquialtera).
 The descending pattern of leaps for *porque lo que ellos sienten* perhaps suggests the confusion and tumult of the senses, and it creates a certain amount of rhythmic confusion as it moves between voices.
 Carrión creates a climax through a canon between soloist and accompaniment in mm.
 36--40 that leads the singer to the top of his register.
 The upward leaps in the last line on *no se den* (m.
 32) contrast with the downward leaping motive of the opening (on *sentidos*, m.
 1).

 The similarities between these two settings of *Si los sentidos* demonstrate the persistence of concerns about the hearing's role in faith.
 Meanwhile the differences between versions reflect different styles not only of composition but of devotional practice.
 Irízar and Carrión take a verbal discourse on sensation and faith, in which music is the paradigm of something that pleases the ear, and bring it to life through actual music.
-Thus the pieces seem designed to teach listeners how to hear music even as they are listening---they accommodate hearing while training it, as the catechism says.
+Thus the pieces seem designed to teach listeners how to hear music even as they are listening---as the catechism advises, they accommodate hearing while training it.

 ### Sensory Confusion